joelcosta2/Tribalwars_Script/README.md

 - These features currently work only in the browser and have been tested with a single account/world.
 Support for multiple accounts or worlds may be added in the future.
 - All data is stored in the browser's local storage.
 - I have no idea how it works in languages other than PT-PT.
 Feel free to test it and let me know! :)
-- I doubt it works with a different time format...
+- I doubt it works with different time formats...
 - Some information is retrieved via AJAX calls to the relevant pages.
 For example, village hover info (such as recent attack details) is scraped from the corresponding report page and displayed on the map.
 I'm working on reducing the number of calls to avoid detection by TW’s bot-catching system and minimize the risk of bans.
 - I know this is basically spaghetti code, but I'm having a lot of fun getting it to work.
 I just wish my villages weren’t constantly being conquered—it makes it hard to test this with multiple villages.
 Maybe I should focus more on the game and less on the script!
 - Just a heads-up: I’m not responsible for any bans resulting from using this script.
 It’s meant for casual gameplay enhancement, not to provide an unfair advantage over other players.